|(Sterling State Park'Lake Erie, through the rain on my car windshield)|

 "Spiritual formation requires taking an inward journey to the heart.
 Although this journey takes place in community and leads to service, the first task in to look within, reflect on our daily life, and seek God and God’s activity right there.
 People who dare to look inward are faced with a new and often dramatic challenge: they must come to terms with the inner mysterium tremendum—the overwhelming nature of the inner life."
 (Nouwen, Henri, Spiritual Formation: Following the Movements of the Spirit, K 195)

 I first encountered this term in Rudolf Otto's classic The Idea of the Holy.
 "Mysterium tremendum" (MT) refers to an experience of awe, even fearfulness, in the encounter with God.

 MT is, for Otto, a non-rational (= non-discursive) experience.
 "Non-rational" does not mean "irrational," but rather an experience that cannot be captured in the steel nets of logical language.
-It cannot be discoursed about; hence it is a non-discursive experience.
-Put more simply, there's way more in the experience than can be captured by our intellectual reason.
+It cannot be discoursed about; hence, it is a non-discursive experience.
+Put more simply, there's way more in the experience than can be captured by intellectual reason.
 Surely the real encounter with the Living God has this quality.

 Picking up on Otto's language, C.S.
 Lewis writes: